otrego/go-type1/README.md

       $(kpsewhich -var-value TEXMFHOME)

+### Quick Installation Steps
+The easiest way to install is to use the installer script

+      # Install gooe, gnos, igo
+      installer.sh install all

+      # Install just gnos
+      installer.sh install gnos

-### Installation Steps for Gooe
+### Long Installation Steps for {Gnos,gooe,igo}
-You must perform a bit of work for LaTeX to know about your fonts.
+You must perform a bit of work for LaTeX to know about your fonts, if you want to do it by hand.
+I don't claim to be an expert in LaTeX, but this seems to work.

       cd go-type1
       texhome=$(kpsewhich -var-value TEXMFHOME)